jwbensley/IP-Hashing/README.md

 ### Link List v1

 This is an example in C of how to implement a linked list.
 Two linked lists
-are used to implement a consisten ECMP method using a poor mans version of
+are used to implement a "consisten ECMP method" using a poor mans version of
 a consistant hash ring a.k.a consistent circular hash.